gridpp/user-guides/gridpp-cernvm/gridpp-cernvm.md

 <tr>
 <td align='center'><i class="fa fa-lightbulb-o" style='font-size:3em'></i></td>
 <td>
-If you already have access to a user account on an SL6 terminal, for example on a university computing cluster, you can probably skip this section.
+If you already have access to a user account on a linux terminal, for example on a university computing cluster, you can probably skip this section.
 </td>